PALAEMON-(PRAWN)- NERVOUS SYSTEM-SENSE ORGANS

 c) Nerves from Abdominal ganglia:

-The fifth abdominal ganglion gives off only two pairs of nerves.
+- The fifth abdominal ganglion gives only two pairs of nerves.

 3. Autonomic nervous system:

-The posterior visceral ganglion gives two pairs of nerves to the muscles of the wall of the oesophagus and stomach.
+- Posterior Visceral Ganglion : provides two pairs of nerves to the muscles lining the walls of the oesophagus and stomach.

 SENSE ORGANS OF PALAEMON